-Why do I need to polar align my equatorial mount?
+Why you need to polar align your equatorial mount

 BBC Sky at Night Magazine's Scope Doctor Steve Richards solves your astronomy ailments.